 Governors – Who we are…

-Norma Riddle – Vice Chair
+Norma Riddle – Chair

 Following a career in the private sector I moved to Hampshire 34 years ago.
 I worked for Hampshire Constabulary before starting 24 years ago with Special Educational Needs Department (HCC).
 I undertook a number of roles and was a Senior Special Educational Needs Officer when I retired in October 2018.
 I have always had an interest in the holistic well-being of all children/young people.